-For four weeks in July, Project ALERTA’s summer program offers students the opportunity to experience a full range of activities at our University of Massachusetts Boston campus while receiving intensive academic instruction.
-Boston Public School teachers and teaching assistants work with 50-60 students from all over Boston and the surrounding towns.
+For five weeks in the summer, Project ALERTA’s summer enrichment program offers students the opportunity to experience a full range of activities at the University of Massachusetts Boston campus while receiving structured academic instruction.
+Teachers and teaching assistants from Boston Public Schools work with students from all over Boston in a wondeful summer experience.

 Summer ALERTA, like the school year program, attracts motivated, inquisitive students who are seeking a like-minded peer group.
 Peer influence can be extremely strong among elementary-aged students.
 During the summer months, when students often lack adult supervision, negative peer influence can be particularly powerful.